Climate activists disrupt London concrete plant

+(This July 16 story corrects, in the last paragraph, to show that London Concrete does not supply the Silvertown project after Extinction Rebellion corrects press release.)

-LONDON, July 16 (Reuters) - Climate activists from Extinction Rebellion on Tuesday disrupted London Concrete, the British capital’s biggest supplier of ready-mixed concrete which supplies a major road tunnel project under the River Thames.
+LONDON (Reuters) - Climate activists from Extinction Rebellion on Tuesday disrupted London Concrete, the British capital’s biggest supplier of ready-mixed concrete.

 Activists blocked entrances to the site.
 The group said it would disrupt the site for the day in an attempt to halt the expansion of the works.

-“Concrete has a huge environmental impact and building another tunnel will only make air pollution across East London worse,” said Eleanor McAree, 25, from Extinction Rebellion.
+“Concrete has a huge environmental impact,” said Eleanor McAree, 25, from Extinction Rebellion.

 “Air pollution is already at dangerous levels and is affecting the health of children and adults in the area.”